d8bauxit8/low-resource-protocol/README.md

     LRP_ReceiveLineCodeLayer_handler(&sessionProvider, &lineCode4B5B, &data);
 }
 ```
 Besides that you will need a timer interrupt, in which you can process the decoded data.
 In this you have to call the validation layer, and the application layer.
-For the application layer, you need a receive frame controller list which contains the controllers.
+For the application layer, you need a receiver frame controller list
-These controllers process the received data, of which you have to define these logics.
+which contains the controllers.
+These controllers process the received data,
+of which you have to define these logics.
-Each controller is a simple function which type is `_LRPReceiveFrameController`.
+Each controller is a simple function and its type is `_LRPReceiveFrameController`.
-If you check this type you can see that it have a return value which type is `unsigned char`.
+If you check this type you can see that it has a return value and its type is `unsigned char`.
-This return value help you in that the right controller process the given message which is sent to him.
+This return value helps you so that the right controller process the given message
-In one word if your controller returned 1 (or higher which is truthy value), the message has been processed.
+which is sent to him.
+In one word if your controller returned 1 (or higher which is truthy value),
+the message has been processed.
 Thus, other controllers won't get this message to process.
 Otherwise, if this returned value is 0, the given controller does not stop the processing flow,
 so the message can reach the right controller.
 Also, you can use this if you would like to process the given message with more controller too.
-However, you have to pay attention the controller list array because the application layer calls these in order.
+However, you have to pay attention to the controller list array
+because the application layer calls these in order.

 For example:<br>
 You have two controllers in the controller array.
-Both controllers wait for the `A` message (frame)
-to which the first controller's returned value is 1, and the second is 0.
+Both controllers wait for the A message (frame) to which the first controller's returned value is 1,
-You can see that if the layer get an `A` message,
+and the second is 0.
+You can see that if the layer gets an A message,
-the first controller will return 1 value,
-so the second will not be able to process the message.
+the first controller will return 1 value, so the second will not be able to process the message.
-I recommend you that these controllers
+I recommend you to sort these controllers
-which process more messages not just one, try to sort to the beginning of array.
+which process more messages not just one to the beginning of array.
 ```c
 unsigned char oneOfReceiveFrameControllers(_FrameData *const frameData) {
     // Define